Andrew McCutchen Player Props: Pirates vs. Mariners

-The Pittsburgh Pirates, including Andrew McCutchen (.317 slugging percentage in past 10 games, including zero home run), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.326 batting average in his past 10 games), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Rangers.
+In his last game, he notched a home run while going 2-for-5 against the Mariners.

 Andrew McCutchen Game Info & Props vs. the Mariners